WebOfTrustInfo/rwot6-santabarbara/draft-documents/permissionless-replicating-decentralised-storage-network.md

 ## Chlu

 Chlu decentralises ratings and reviews earned by vendors from selling their goods and services on marketplaces.
-These ratings and reviews are saved so that they can be verified by any third party.
-The ratings and reviews data includes references to the entities and keys that signed the review.
-The ratings and reviews also include a reference to a public payment made through a cryptocurrency, the payment inturn also has a reference to the rating and review data, ensuring that each rating is verifiable as backed by a payment.
+Ratings and reviews are saved so that they can be verified by any third party.
+This is achieved by marketplaces and vendors generating a signed payment request, and this payment request is embedded in the ratings and review record.
+Finally, the reference to the rating and review is saved along with a cryptocurrency transaction - for example, as an op_return in bitcoin transaction.
 Chlu also requires that vendors are unable to hide any rating or review - once a vendor gets a bad ratings, they should not be able to hide it from marketplaces and customers.
 This requires that access to ratings and reviews is not mediated by the vendor.

 Currently, Chlu saves the ratings and review data on IPFS, however data replication on IPFS is not supported natively.
 For the moment,